-• Use an opening pick to gently separate the adhesive holding the home/Touch ID sensor cable to the back side of the display panel.
+Use an opening pick to gently separate the adhesive holding the home/Touch ID sensor cable to the back side of the display panel.

-- Remove the home/Touch ID sensor assembly by lifting it through the front side of the display. - To reinstall, first feed the cable through the hole in the front of the display as shown. - Your replacement part may come with extra Y000 screws already installed near the Home Button.
-Remove the unnecessary screws so that you can reinstall the home button bracket.
+- Remove the home/Touch ID sensor assembly by lifting it through the front side of the display. - To reinstall, first feed the cable through the hole in the front of the display. - Your replacement part may come with an extra Y000 screw already installed right of the Home Button.
+Remove the unnecessary screw so that you can reinstall the home button bracket. - Follow this guide to install replacement display adhesive on your screen.